nrfconnect/sdk-nrf/doc/nrf/app_dev/device_guides/working_with_nrf/nrf54h/ug_nrf54h20_suit_customize_dfu.rst

 The :file:`metadata.yaml` file contains information about the Nordic Semiconductor manifest templates from which the custom manifest templates were derived.
 The file should be added into the version control system alongside the custom manifest templates.

-The ``west suit-manifest review`` command uses the metadata to display the changes between the lastly linked Nordic Semiconductor manitest templates and the manifest templates that are present in the |NCS| release that is currently being used.
+The ``west suit-manifest review`` command uses the metadata to display the changes between the lastly linked Nordic Semiconductor manifest templates and the manifest templates that are present in the |NCS| release that is currently being used.

 The ``west suit-manifest review --accept`` command updates the metadata to link with the Nordic Semiconductor manifest templates that are present in the |NCS| release that is currently being used.